 Keep your system in control with a 5 in 1 solution

-Above: Picture of a 5 in 1 Morehouse 700K system.
-This system is also used for ASTM E4-15 calibrations.
+Above: Picture of a 5 in 1 Morehouse Solution that can be used for ISO 7500 and ASTM E4 Calibrations

 (3) Intra-Laboratory Checks (ILC) – The force system can be used to compare machines, operators or processes.
 If you are using control charts and the process output is approaching control limits, the system can be used to test what the issue is and to determine which machine, operator or process needs to be corrected.

 (4) Proficiency testing – This often requires an artifact with very low uncertainty.
 If the load cell system is calibrated by dead weight primary standards, the system can be used to satisfy Proficiency Testing requirements.
 This should be done immediately after the system is received.

 (5) Repeatability & Reproducibility – A device with very high resolution and low overall uncertainty will allow the end user to lower their Calibration and Measurement Capability (CMC).
 When calculating CMC, the resolution of the system being used must be figured into the calculations.
 The lab will need to perform repeatability studies.
 An artifact with low sensitivity to side loading, temperature compensation and stability will be a lab’s best asset (see note below).
 A good system will often decrease the variation in output between multiple measurements.
 It will also allow the lab to test the true performance between technicians.
 R & R data may be derived from control charts if they are set up properly.

 Morehouse has created a spreadsheet to help with # 4 and # 5.
 The spreadsheet can be downloaded here http://www.mhforce.com/Files/Support/225/CMC-CALCULATIONS-FOR-FORCE-MEASUREMENTS.xlsx